MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/basics-service-service-scheduling.md

 - For new or existing organizations, where Core Service Scheduling solutions isn't installed, [install Service Scheduling from the Power Platform admin center](install-service-scheduling-from-power-platform.md).

-- For existing organizations, where Core Service Scheduling solutions is already installed, install the available updates by [checking your app status](/power-platform/admin/manage-apps#environment-level-view-of-apps) from the Power Platform Admin Center.
+- For existing organizations, where Core Service Scheduling solutions is already installed, install the available updates by [checking your app status](/power-platform/admin/manage-apps#environment-level-view-of-apps) from the Power Platform admin center.

 ### Prerequisites